tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 <br/>

 ### Candidate Target List (CTL)
-A subset of TIC objects was isolated to select the >200,000 targets for TESS 2 min cadence observations in service of the mission's primary science requirements.
+A subset of TIC objects was isolated to select the >200,000 targets for TESS 2-minute cadence observations in service of the mission's primary science requirements.
 This list is known as the Candidate Target List (CTL).
 The CTL was constructed by applying strict cuts to the ~470 million point sources in the TIC that included cuts in magnitude, reduced proper motion, and lack of calculated parameters (T eff,  radius, and contamination ratio).
 The resulting list is ranked by priority; a function of sky position, stellar radius, brightness, and contamination, to provide a list of the ~20 million top ranked stars.
 The CTL currently contains both dwarf and subgiant stars (giants have been removed).
 Once parallaxes from the second Gaia Data Release (DR2) are available, dwarfs and subgiants can be differentiated.

 A complete description of the input and methods used to construct the TIC and CTL are provided in the TIC paper prepared by the TSWG team (Stassun et al. 2017, available [here](http://adsabs.harvard.edu/abs/2017arXiv170600495S)).
 The current full versions of the TIC and CTL are hosted publicly at the Mikulski Archive for Space Telescopes (MAST, available [here](https://archive.stsci.edu/tess/)) and a high priority subset of the CTL is available via the Filtergraph data visualization system (available [here](http://filtergraph.vanderbilt.edu/tess_ctl)).
-Subsequent versions of the TIC and CTL containing additional data (e.g. Gaia) will be generated and made available leading up to the TESS launch.
+Subsequent versions of the TIC and CTL containing additional data (e.g. Gaia) will be generated and made available over time.

 Guest Investigators must include the TIC identification number when selecting targets if there is an entry in the TIC.
 For targets not in the TIC, GIs must provide the coordinates of the source and a TESS magnitude.
 Software for estimating TESS magnitudes is available [here](proposal-tools.html#ticgen).